YassinHajaj/Business-Model-Canvas-MD-template/README.md

 Add logo of the business here.
 Remove this description.

 ## Summary of Business
-Add a description that is about the length of an evelvator pitch for the business.
+Add a description that is about the length of an elevator pitch for the business.

 ## Website of Business
 Add here a link to your website design.